Introduction to React

 A First Code-Along

 The simplest way to get started with React is to use a cloud platform like Replit or CodeSandbox.
-We’ll use CodeSandbox as it looks a lot like VSCode and it has awesome live coding support.
+We’ll use CodeSandbox as it looks a lot like VSCode.
 Head over to codesandbox.io, make yourself an account, and create yourself a new React app (with one click).

-We are going to actually build this app in class, learning basic React principles along the way!
+While we build this app from scratch in class, we’ll learn basic React principles along the way.
 Here is our approach:

 Can I use CodeSandbox for large applications?